developer9998/HoldablePad/README.md

 # HoldablePad
-A custom holdable mod for Gorilla Tag!
+A custom holdable mod for Gorilla Tag that works similar to how GorillaCosmetics works.